maxhbr/LDBcollector/README.md

 LicenseRec can be installed in two ways: using Docker or manually.
 Check deployment instructions in [DEPLOY.md](./DEPLOY.md).

 ## Knowledge base
 The [knowledge_base](./knowledge_base/) folder contains information on open source license compatibility matrix, term feature matrix, compatibility judgment method, and so on.
+There are two groups of files: files for machine reading (i.e, input for this tool), and files for human understanding (with more explanation about license compatibility).

 ## License and Acknowledgements